Significance of the Eagle Rank

 Webster's dictionary describes an eagle as a large bird of prey with sharp vision and powerful wings, famous for their strength, size, grace, and keen vision.
 It is the national emblem for the United States.
 Though the eagle is found throughout the world, it is never found in abundance; it is always rare and it is always a superb specimen.

-In Scouting the eagle stands for strength of character, and for knowledge of all phases of Scouting.
-The eagle represents an understanding of community and nation, and a deep respect for same.
-The eagle is a symbol of what a young man has done as well as what that young man will do, and will be, when he grows to manhood.
+In Scouting, the eagle stands for strength of character, and for knowledge of all phases of Scouting.
+The eagle represents an understanding of community and nation, and deep respect for the same.
+The eagle is a symbol of what a young man has done as well as what that young man will do, and will be when he grows to manhood.
 The eagle is a leader.
 The eagle is respected, both by his peers and by his adult leaders.